GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 step is granting it the rights to access those resources.
 To do so click on the menu `Run->notifStart`.
 You will be prompted to "Review authorizations": do it and click `Allow` (You can read the full list of the permissions and why they are required [here][Permissions list]).
+During this phase you might be prompted with a "This app isn't verified" error
+message: in this case you'll have to click on "Advanced" and click on the link that will appear to continue with the setup.

 From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many days before at the beginning).

 [Main code file]: https://raw.githubusercontent.com/GioBonvi/GoogleContactsEventsNotifier/master/code.gs
 [Google Scripts website]: https://script.google.com